crabmusket/haskell-simple-concurrency/src/tutorial.md

 # 1. Base only

-The sections in this chapter will introduce you to what might be described as GHC's concurrency primitives, on the same level as Go's built-in language features.
+The sections in this chapter will introduce you to what might be described as GHC's concurrency primitives.
 This section explores what you can get if you just install GHC, for example from the Ubuntu package repositories.
+The availability of these features is comparable to built-in language features like Go's goroutines, or `pthread.h` which is available by default on almost any POSIX platform.

+> ##### Is it really built-in?
+>
+> An important thing to note is that most of the concurrency features I'll be talking about are specific to GHC, which is just one Haskell compiler, and are not specified in the Haskell language standard.
+> GHC's runtime has support for lightweight 'green' threads and mutexed variables, which I'm about to introduce.
+> These primitives are then used to build up abstrations like channels.
+> It also has primitives used to implement software transactional memory (STM), but the `base` library that comes with GHC does not include libraries that use these primitives yet.

 ## Contents